Walmart faces pressure to stop gun sales after latest U.S. mass shootings

 Other gun control activists such as Texas Gun Sense President Ed Scruggs said Walmart, whose stores act as de facto community centers in rural America, could do more to educate children and teenagers on gun safety.

-A group called Moms Demand Action for Gun Sense in America said it has been asking Walmart to stop letting shoppers walk into its stores with guns - even where doing so is permitted by law.
-Target and Starbucks have policies asking shoppers not to carry firearms in their stores.
+A group called Moms Demand Action for Gun Sense in America said it has been asking Walmart to stop letting shoppers walk into its stores with guns and to follow a similar policy adopted by other retailers like Target Corp and Starbucks .

 On Twitter, one Florida-based user said Walmart needs more security.
 Another user, from Irvine, California, said Walmart’s statement outlining that it would not change its gun policies in the wake of the two shootings over the weekend was “shocking.”